0xmid00/infosec/windows-hardening/lateral-movement/wmiexec.md

 ```bash
 /usr/share/doc/python3-impacket/examples/wmiexec.py Cry0l1t3:"P455w0rD!"@10.129.201.248 "hostname"
 ```

+>The user needs to be in the **local Administrators group** on the target machine (either a local admin account or a domain account with admin rights there).
 ### Namespace

 Structured in a directory-style hierarchy, WMI's top-level container is \root, under which additional directories, referred to as namespaces, are organized.